linux-c6x/linux-c6x-project/README.txt

 	Tested on CCS 6446 simulator in windows no HW tests yet
 		no linux sim yet
-	Tested with TI CGTOOLs 6.0.13  (Thats what VLX was using)
+	Tested with TI CGTOOLs 6.0.13 (thats what VLX was using) & 7.0 Alpha

 GETTING STARTED:
 make sure you have git in your system.